 Currents are a strong factor in the quality of many a dive.
 Many of the best dives in the world are drift dives.
 Divers will descend to a reef, position themselves near the wall, then join the current and let nature propel them along the face of a wall.
 The views are generally stunning, the marine life varied and often large pelagic like sharks, barracuda and tuna are doing the same thing you are, except they are shopping for dinner.
 At other locations, you lock yourself into a position and watch that parade go by.
 Or just drift slowly over a reef.

-There is a dark side of the force of a current.
+There is a dark side to the force of a current.
 Divers can misjudge currents underwater and surface a distance away from their dive boats.
 The current can easily push them farther away and it does not take many minutes before they will be far enough away to be hard to see.
 Shore divers who misjudge currents can be prevented from returning to shore.
 Search and rescue activities for divers lost due to currents are not uncommon.

 Diving with currents is something some divers look forward to with excitement and others with dread even fear.
 Like many aspects of diving, having a basic understanding and a little practice will greatly help you.
 When you have progressed in your diving skills and have your buoyancy under control your first drift dive will be something to look forward to.
-Before we get into that, lets cover some basic things about currents.
+Before we get into that, let’s cover some basic things about currents.

 The Force is Strong

 Currents is a flow of water, it can be localized such as a rip current, broad like the tides or water movement of a river.
 The strength of the current is expressed by its speed in knots, which means nautical mile per hour.
 A nautical mile is equal to 1.15 miles.
 The US Navy did an experiment in the 1950s using experienced underwater demolition teams.
 One of the elements tested was the speed they were comfortable maintaining for a long steady duration.
 The results ranged from .7 Knots to 1 knot, with the mean speed at .8 knots (same number of divers faster as slower).
-On land, The average person walks at about 3 miles per hour or about 2.6 knots.
+On land, the average person walks at about 3 miles per hour or about 2.6 knots.
 Diver propulsion vehicles (DPV) used by recreational divers also have a top speed of about 2.6 knots.
 If you have seen divers underwater using these, that 2.6 knots would have seen fast to you.

 The density of water is greater than air and we are nearly neutrally weighted in water, this combination means the force of the water has a greater impact.
-On land, a wind speed of 10 knots would be needed for most flags to fully extend, so that you can see the entire flag and it is parallel to the ground.
+On land, a wind speed of 10 knots would be needed for most flags to fully extend so that you can see the entire flag and it is parallel to the ground.
 While stationary on a down line, a current of just one half a knot, would cause us to become horizontal like the flag.
 Adjusting your equipment at or near the surface can be difficult in a current.
 A mere 1 knot current underwater, is enough to break a seal on your mask and causing it to flood when you turn your head.
 At two knots, letting go of the down line to adjust the mask will take you out of reach of it when you are done.
 There is no universal definition of currents, but it not uncommon to see 1 knot and less shown as mild, 1 to 3 knots as moderate, 3 to 5 knots as strong and over 5 knots as severe.
-Another point to remember, is that a current can change depths and take an unwary diver very deep.
+Another point to remember is that a current can change depths and take an unwary diver very deep.

 Diving Currents at a fix location